auth0/docs/articles/rules/redirect.md

 Auth0 will also pass a state value in that URL, for example `https://example.com/foo?state=abc123`.

 ::: note
-<strong>What is state?</strong> State is an opaque value, used to prevent <a href="/security/common-threats#cross-site-request-forgery-xsrf-or-csrf-">CSRF attacks</a>.
+State is an opaque value, used to prevent [CSRF attacks](/security/common-threats#cross-site-request-forgery-xsrf-or-csrf-).
 In this case, Auth0 passes this param to the redirect URL.
 :::

 Your redirect URL will need to extract the `state` parameter and send it back to Auth0 in order to resume the authentication transaction.